KatieLDR/Smart-Speaker/README.md

 ```

 ### Step6:
-Set video steaming with Picamer, the video quaily of VideoStream is a lot better than piRGBArray
+Setting video streaming with Picamer, the video quality of VideoStream is a lot better than piRGBArray.

 ```python
 vs = VideoStream(usePiCamera=True).start()